Here you can find a summary of all the useful information that you need as a new student.

 The master's programme IS is offered in collaboration with the Vrije Universiteit (VU) in Amsterdam.
 As a UvA student you will take one or more (compulsory or elective) courses at the VU in one of the VU buildings on De Boelelaan in Amsterdam Buitenveldert.
 You have to be enrolled for these courses with a VU-net ID.

 As soon as your registration at the UvA is completed and the tuition fee is paid you will receive a VU-net ID from the VU.
 The VU-net ID allows you to log in to the VU-net student portal http://vunet.login.vu.nl/ where you can register for courses and examinations.
 If you do not register on time you have to wait until the next regular teaching or examination opportunity, in most cases a year later.
 So it is very important that you register for courses and examinations in time.

 Consult the Course Catalogue for general educational information and for specific information about the master’s programmes, courses, contact persons, etc. The Course Catalogue is available online.

-The faculty will organize a meeting for all international students of the Faculty of Science on Thursday 1 October at 17.30.
+The faculty will organize a meeting for all international students of the Faculty of Science in October (Date and time will follow soon)